diablo010/goodreads-data-pipelines/ETL/airflow-version/README.md

 #### 5. Trigger the DAG
 - Enable and run `goodreads_dag` from the Airflow UI

-> Note: Ensure that all files of this project folder are uploaded within the `dags/` folder of Dockerized Airflow container in your setup.
+> Note: Ensure that `airflow-version` folder is uploaded to the `dags/` folder of Dockerized Airflow container in your setup.
 And keep Docker Desktop running in background.